openedx/credentials/docs/decisions/0008-verifiable-credentials-issuing.rst

 Status
 ------

-Proposed
+Accepted

 Context
 -------

-Currently, the Credentials Service is used as backend to support courses and programs certificates.
+As of July 2023, the Credentials Service is used as backend to support programs certificates.
 Administrators can configure certificates, and learners can view and share earned certificates with anyone to prove their achievements on the Open edX platform.
 However, the sharing options for earned credentials is very limited, also it's hard to verify printed credentials or